 If you need to make a new claim for ADPOpens in a new window, you can find out how to apply online or over the phone on mygov.scot.

-Who can get PIP or ADP?
+Who can get PIP?

-To get PIP or the Adult Disability Payment, you must:
+To get PIP you must:

 - Need help with everyday tasks or getting around, or both because of a physical or mental condition.

-PIP and ADP when you’ve reached State Pension age
+PIP when you’ve reached State Pension age

-If you’re over State Pension age, you won’t be able to make a new claim for PIP or ADP.
+If you’re over State Pension age, and haven't claimed PIP, you won’t be able to make a new claim for it.
 Instead, you’ll have to claim Attendance Allowance or the Pension Age Disability Payment in Scotland.
+Find out more about Attendance Allowance or the Scottish Pension Age Disability Payment in our guide Benefits if you’re sick, disabled or a carer.

 Find out more about Attendance Allowance on Turn2us.